Jfar97/Ghidra-Autoscripting-Extension/README.md

-# Ghidra-Autoscripting-Extension
 # AutoScripting (Ghidra Extension)

 AutoScripting is a Ghidra extension that runs a target script automatically when a program is opened.
 By default, it executes `Autoscript.py` from the `~/ghidra_scripts` directory.
+The extension content exists inside Ghidra_Autoscripting_Extension.

 ## How It Works